What if I do not agree with decisions about SEN provision?

 - special educational, health or social care provision during EHC needs assessments, while EHCPs are being drawn up, reviewed or when children or young people are being reassessed.
 Disagreement resolution services can also be used to resolve disagreements while waiting for tribunal appeals.

-The PAC can help you decide if independent disagreement resolution is the right way forward.
+SENDIASS can help you decide if independent disagreement resolution is the right way forward.
 You can find out more about disagreement resolution services in the SEND Code of Practice (11.6 to 11.10).

 Mediation is a type of disagreement resolution.
 The service is free and confidential.